Russia before revolution? Putin's "final countdown" is on

 “I’m not only in contact with them, I’m very actively involved,” Ponomarev told them Newsweek.
 “At the moment there are a few hundred at the front.
 But in the preparatory pipeline we are talking about thousands.”
 The opposition leader also told the US magazine about resistance groups that would operate inside Russia.
 A guerrilla group called the National Republican Army (NRA) was responsible for the murder of the daughter of right-wing nationalist Alexander Dugin.

-The car driven by Russian pro-war supporter Darya Dugina exploded near Moscow on August 20.
+The car driven by Russian war supporter Darya Dugina exploded near Moscow on August 20.
 Russia blames Ukrainian secret services for the attack.
-US intelligence services also suspect Ukraine to be behind the crime.
+US secret services also suspect Ukraine to be behind the crime.
 Kyiv denies any involvement.
 Whether the NRA actually exists has not yet been confirmed by reliable information.

 Ukraine war heralds “final countdown” for Putin